Central idea: The Epiphany of the Redeemer. Doctrine: The Church is the sacrament of human unity. Practical application: Prayer for Christian unity.

 that the Gentiles are coheirs, members of the same body,

 and copartners in the promise in Christ Jesus through the gospel.

-- One of the four marks of the Church is that she is catholic.
+- One of the four marks of the Church is that she is catholic or universal.
 Christ sends her out into the world to bring in to him the whole human race.
 The reason for this is so that the unity that existed in the beginning between God and humanity, but which has been shattered by sin, can be reestablished.
 As the Catechism puts it so beautifully,

 All men are called to belong to the new People of God.
 This People, therefore, while remaining one and only one, is to be spread throughout the whole world and to all ages in order that the design of God’s will may be fulfilled: he made human nature one in the beginning and has decreed that all his children who were scattered should be finally gathered together as one. . . .
 The character of universality which adorns the People of God is a gift from the Lord himself whereby the Catholic Church ceaselessly and efficaciously seeks for the return of all humanity and all its goods, under Christ the Head in the unity of his Spirit.
 (LG 13, CCC 831)